What normal ranges does BloodPressureDB use?

-The classification of blood pressure values has changed repeatedly over the years.
-Not only have the limits considered to be normal or non-critical often been lowered, but different countries and professional societies also classify values differently.
-To give our users a reliable and clear orientation, we developed a scientifically based table with globally harmonized blood pressure reference values.
-For this, we systematically reviewed the current, sometimes diverging, guidelines from the leading international societies and used that evidence to create a consistent classification.
-We now use this table in our app to provide you with a precise interpretation of your readings.
+The way blood pressure values are categorized has changed again and again over the years.
+Not only is the cut-off adjusted downwardi.e., the limit up to which blood pressure is considered normal or not concerning.
+In addition, different countries and different medical societies do not categorize it in the same way.
+To give our customers reliable and clear guidance, we developed a scientifically based table of globally harmonized blood pressure reference values.
+For this, we systematically reviewed the current, sometimes differing guidelines from leading international specialist societies and, based on this, created a consistent classification.
+We now use this table in our app so you can get a precise interpretation of your readings.

 | Category | Systolic blood pressure (mmHg) | Diastolic blood pressure (mmHg) |